 "Cycle News West covered the Western region events.
 And around 1972 the Clayton's bought up another regional publication in Austin, Texas, where another motocross racer, Jody Weisel, was the editor—it became Cycle News Central.
 When either Jody or I covered a National in our area we had to carry two camera's and shoot three sets of film, one for each of the three Cycle News regions.
 Then Sunday night after the races we'd drive our rental car back to the nearest airport on Sunday night and put the film on planes to Los Angeles, Austin and Atlanta to be picked up the next morning.
 We also had to write our race story on the airplane that night as we flew home, as it had to be done by 9 a.m. that Monday morning so it could be teletyped to the other two offices as well.
 This was all before the days of email, faxes and Federal Express.

-"Mondays were always the most hectic day at all three editions of Cycle News as we had to have the papers completed by that evening for delivery to each of our regional printers on Tuesday, where they would be printed and mailed out to subscribers on Wednesday for Friday delivery.
-So, even after covering a Trans-AMA races at Unadila in upstate New York just the day before, I'd be back into Atlanta on a plane by midnight, catch five hours sleep and show up at our Cycle News office by 8 a.m. to finish up the paper.
-We usually I'd be there to 10 p.m. at night to finish up the paper, a good 14 hour day.
-I often spent it drinking beer and getting pretty crazy.
+"Mondays were always the most hectic day at all three editions of Cycle News as we had to have the papers completed by that evening for delivery to each of our regional printers on Tuesday morning, where they would be printed and mailed out to subscribers on Wednesday for Friday delivery.
+So, even after covering a Trans-AMA races at Unadila in upstate New York just the day before, I'd be back into Atlanta on a plane by midnight, catch five hours sleep and show up at our Cycle News office by 8 a.m.
+Monday to finish up the paper.
+We usually work there to 10 p.m. at night to finish up the paper, a good 14 hour day.
+On nights like this when the office worked late, we'd chip-in for beers and chips and we'd be getting pretty loose and crazy.
+One of the other editors (to be nameless here) lived off a whiskey bottle all week, which he kept stashed in his desk drawer.

-"Some of the editors lived off whiskey bottles stashed in their desk drawers.
-I'd have to come right back Tuesday morning to drive the finished newspaper paste boards up to Athens, Georgia, (60 miles away) where our printer was located, and stay the day as the paper was plated and printed, doing a press check and bringing finished copies of the paper back to the office.
+"After Monday's late nighter to finsih up the paper, I'd come right back to the Cycle News East office on Tuesday morning at 8am to drive the finished newspaper on paste boards up to Athens, Georgia, (60 miles away) where our printer was located.
+I'd stay the day as the paper was plated and printed, doing a press check and bringing finished copies of the paper back to the office before closing.
 I usually drive Cycle News East senior editor Jack Mangus' 1969 Pontiac GTO up to Athens and back on the narrow two-lane, moonshiner, wooded back roads with the speedometer hovering around 100 mph.
-I wore out his class Who's ”Who's Next” album playing full volume on his 8-track.
+I wore out his classic 8-track tape of the Who's ”Who's Next” album blasting full volume as I raced down the 2-lane backroads like a Georgia Moonshine runner!"

-"I worked 60 to 100 hours a week and loved it.
+"I usually worked 60 to 100 hours a week at Cycle News East in the office and traveling across the Eastern USA to cover the major races and loved it.
 It was a dream job, working, writing, photographing and hanging out with the best motorcycle racers in the world at the heyday of the sport in America.
 Sharon Clayton made us sign 40 hour week time cards so we couldn't ever come back and sue her for unpaid wages if we ever got fired.
 Jack Mangus and I wanted at one point, to evolve Cycle News into the feature style of the then-hugely popular Rolling Stone music newspaper, and I'd like to think East took the lead among the three Regions—despite not being located in the motorcycle capital of Los Angeles.
 I wanted to evolve Cycle News beyond just race coverage.

-"At some point in time all the good editors at Cycle News get fired, hired away or burn out.
+"At some point in time all the good editors at Cycle News would get fired, hired away to a glossy print motorcycle magazine, or burn out.
 I got fired.
-Mangus fired me in November in a little spat over my not wanting to cover both a Trans-AMA race weekend and also help Van Voorhis shoot a late night Dirt Track Saturday Night National that same weekend—while working the motocross both days by myself.
+Mangus fired me in November 1982 in a little spat over my not wanting to cover both a Trans-AMA race on a 20 hour weekend and also help Van Voorhis shoot a 2 hr late night AMA Dirt Track Saturday Night National that same weekend in Cincinnati - while working the Trans-AM motocross both days alone, myself.

 "Once I made a non-stop record run from Los Angeles to Daytona in 36 hours.
 The teams often stopped over at my parent's house in Biloxi on the Gulf Coast, where I was based at the time, to rebuild their race bikes on the front lawn between trips to and from Daytona.
 I covered all the major motocross races, tested bikes and wrote feature stories for Cycle News up through 1980, at which point I went to work full time for Moto-X Fox in San Jose, California, as their product designer and marketing manager.